You know it's autumn when the first sprouts and tops arrive.

 It's prime time for nuts, such as these wet walnuts and chestnuts.

-Varieties now available include Gala, Cox, russets and Conference.
+Apple varieties now available include Gala, Cox, Russets, Bramleys and also beautiful Conference pears.

 This is a brilliant time for figs. You'll find French and Italian (including green) but the bulk are Bursa black figs from Turkey.